sakshamrathi21/Network-Layer-Routing-Simulations/README.md

 ./bin/main rp <netspec file> <msgs file> --delay <delay in ms>
 ```

-The delay field is optional, it is set to 50ms by default, this corresponds to the time given to the network to converge after an UP/DOWN/initially.
+The delay field is optional, it is set to 50ms by default, this corresponds to the time given to the network to converge after an UP/DOWN/initially. `rp` stands for routing protocol which I have implemented.
+Instead of this you can also use `blaster` and `naive`, which are simpler implementations (these two might not work for all testcases).

 ---